COURSE TITLE:

 In this course, we will learn about Autism, gain a greater medical understanding of Autism, understand characteristics and causes, as well as focus on intervention approaches and learning models that assist children within the school setting.

-This course will assist anyone working with children who show characteristics of Autism.
+This course will assist anyone working with children who show characteristics of Autism Spectrum Disorder.
 Whether you are an educator, a parent, a relative, or simply someone who wants more understanding about this complex and confusing disorder, this course will give you a solid knowledge base.

 This is a course designed for all educators working within the school setting, Pre-school through High School.